Business School

 Business School Admissions Information

 Applicants whose cumulative GPA and SAT/ACT test scores meet or exceed the middle 50 percent range are considered strong candidates for admission to the Business School.
-Please note: Submitting test scores is optional, and won’t negatively impact your application.
+Please note: Submitting test scores is optional and will not negatively impact your application.

 To be considered for transfer admissions, applicants must have at least a 2.0 cumulative GPA and have completed 24 or more college credits.
 For transfer students who have less than 24 college credits, high school GPA and or ACT/SAT.
-Please note: Submitting test scores is optional, and won’t negatively impact your application.
+Please note: Submitting test scores is optional and will not negatively impact your application.

 (For Graduate Programs and information please refer to the Graduate catalog.)